Hong Kong stocks hit an 11-year low after historic Fed rate hike - KTVZ

 Hong Kong ties the value of its currency to the US dollar, and in order to maintain that peg the city’s central bank also raised its base rate on Thursday by 75 basis points.

 The Bank of Japan, meanwhile, held short-term interest rates at minus 0.1% on Thursday, maintaining its policy of trying to stimulate the economy.
-The Japanese yen fell to 145 against the US dollar after the decision, touching a fresh 24-year low.
+The Japanese yen initially fell to 145 against the US dollar, touching a fresh 24-year low, before reversing sharply on reports of government intervention in the currency market.

 Investor sentiment in the region was hurt by a number of other factors, including rising US-China tensions over Taiwan.
 US Navy and Canadian warships transited the Taiwan Strait on Tuesday, just two days after President Joe Biden said US military personnel would defend Taiwan if the Chinese military were to launch an invasion of the democratic self-ruled island.